Ibrahim-Wasti/Dashboard-with-PowerBI/README.md

   - Customer analysis by region and sales

 - Extracted the data from Microsoft SQL Serever
-- Loaded and prepared the data for  the data using Pandas
+- Created a data model in Power BI and prepared the data for visualization and analysis
+- Visualized the different parameters and measurements using Power BI